MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 2. Microsoft Teams iPhone app, Microsoft Teams Android app.
 3. Selecting Longest Idle for the agent routing method will automatically enable Presence based routing.
 4. Can only set the order when adding individual users as part of standard call queues.
 When a distribution list or Teams Channel is used order will be alphabetical.
+5. Conference mode is not supported if phone calls are routed to the queue from a Direct Routing gateway that is enabled for Location Based Routing.
-5. Microsoft Teams phone only.
+6. Microsoft Teams phone only.
-6. Via the User Settings Portal page at https://aka.ms/vmsettings
+7. Via the User Settings Portal page at https://aka.ms/vmsettings
-7. Only public channels are supported.
+8. Only public channels are supported.
-8. Auto Attendants and Call Queues cannot transfer calls between PSTN connectivity methods.
+9. Auto Attendants and Call Queues cannot transfer calls between PSTN connectivity methods.

 ## Supported clients